-The hair is naturally moisturized by the body through the sebaceous or oil glands in your scalp, which release sebum.
-This makes its way from the scalp to lubricate the rest of your hair strands.
-However, this natural moisturizing system is sometimes ineffective, especially if you have underactive oil glands because of genetics or age.
-Aside from that, the type of your hair and its length can also disrupt sebum from reaching it in a timely manner.
-Too much styling, over washing, and other treatments can also lead to having dry hair.
+The sebaceous or oil glands in your scalp, which release sebum, help to naturally hydrate your hair.
+This travels from the scalp to moisturize the remaining hair strands.
+However, this natural moisturizing system can occasionally be ineffective, particularly if you have age- or genetically-related under-active oil glands.
+In addition, the length and type of your hair can prevent sebum from contacting it in a timely manner.
+Additionally, excessive styling, excessive washing, and other treatments might result in dry hair.

 Take a break from applying heat

-Pick a shampoo that is designed for dry hair
+Select a shampoo made specifically for dry hair

 Skip the daily shampoo

 It could be wise to skip a day or two between shampoos if you typically wash your hair every day and you notice that it is becoming dry.
 In this manner, the natural oil on your scalp will have a chance to rehydrate your brittle hair.
 Applying dry shampoo to your roots will instantly refresh your hair and absorb extra oil if your hair becomes excessively oily.

 It is best to choose ammonia-free hair dyes if you enjoy dyeing your hair.
 Inform your hairstylist that you want semi-permanent and permanent hair colors that don’t include ammonia.
 It’s because they don’t dry out your hair and are kinder to the hair.

 Remember that damp hair is sensitive and that a hairbrush’s bristles can easily tear or break it.
 Use a wide-tooth comb to untangle hair strands.
 Additionally, boar bristle brushes are excellent because they gently disperse your hair’s natural oils as you brush.

 Tip for Moisturizing Various Hairstyles